alexanderrodnin/simple-graph-lib/README.md

 ```java
 com.alexanderrodnin.simplegraphlib.finder.FirstFoundPathFindStrategy
 ```
-It's a simple recursive in depth algorithm of finding first(path doesn’t have to be optima) between two vertices.
+It's a simple recursive in depth algorithm of finding first(path doesn’t have to be optimal) between two vertices.

 ### Exceptions